springfall2008/batpred/README.md

   - discharge_end_time - GivTCP scheduled discharge slot_1 end time

 Other per inverter:
-  - inverter_limit - One per inverter, when set defines the maximum watts of AC power for your inverter (e.g. 3600)
+  - inverter_limit - One per inverter, when set defines the maximum watts of AC power for your inverter (e.g. 3600).
+This will help to emulate clipping when your solar produces more than the inverter can handle, but it won't be that accurate as the source of the data isn't minute by minute.

 The following are entity names in Solcast, unlikely to need changing although a few people have reported their entity names don't contain 'solcast' so worth checking:
   - pv_forecast_today - Entity name for solcast today's forecast